WordPress Caching: How to Setup and Clear Your WordPress Cache

 When your site gets a large number of simultaneous visitors, the site could occasionally appear down due to the overwhelming number of PHP processes running on the server.

 One way to increase performance is to enable page caching.
-Through your Bluehost Account Manager and Bluehost plugin, we have a caching feature to help your site performance, which is automatically enabled for all WordPress installations.
+Through your Bluehost Account Manager and Bluehost plugin, we have a caching feature to help your site's performance, which is automatically enabled for all WordPress installations.

 How to Clear WordPress Cache